cjolson1/Khan-Academy-Infections/README.md

 ### **`total_infection`**

-This function takes two inputs: a `victim` and a `new_version`.
+This function takes three inputs: a `graph`, a `victim`, and a `new_version`.
+The `graph` is simply an array of all the users that are on the platform.
 The `victim` parameter must be a `User`, and will effectively be the 'patient zero' for the infections that will take place.
 The `new_version` can be of any type; it simply corresponds to a version of the website that will be seen by the users infected.

 The functionality of `total_infection` is simple.
 It infects all the coaches and students of the `victim` and repeats the process recursively for any individual connected directly or indirectly to the `victim`.
+After completing this process, it prints out which users have been infected.

 ### **`limited_infection`**